Being HIV-Positive is an Ongoing ‘Coming Out’ Process With a Powerful Impact

-The ability to openly express your status on gay social networking apps like Hornet continues to change how gay men relate to one another around HIV.
-It’s a demonstration that there are poz men in online spaces who are part of our community.
+The ability to openly express your status on queer social networks like Hornet continues to change how queer people relate to one another around HIV.
+It’s a demonstration that there are poz people in online spaces who are part of our community.

 I’m not a scientist.
 I can’t develop a vaccine or cure, but I do have the power to combat stigma.
 We all have that power.
 We simply must decide to wield it.

 This article on coming out HIV-positive was originally published on Oct.
 11, 2017.
 It has since been updated.